Blogs

 Benefits of Automated CIP:

-How Do You Schedule Preventative Maintenance—And Why After Each Production Shift?
+How Do You Schedule Preventative Maintenance and Why After Each Production Shift?

 Preparing equipment for the next batch starts right after each shift ends.
 Cleaning and sanitising the tank, chilling milk, and checking parts should be done immediately after draining whey and finishing the previous batch.
 This helps keep the equipment in good condition and prevents problems during the next production run.